 If you have an HSA (Health Savings Account) or FSA (Flexible Spending Account) you may be able to use that for coaching sessions.
 Please check with your account provider.
 Coaching is not covered by health insurance in the United States.

 If you need to cancel or reschedule a session, we request at least 24 hours notice.
 Please only cancel when truly necessary.
 Not having done the homework, or not having made progress on your goals is NOT a good reason to cancel!
 We’re here to help you with your goals, not judge you.
 If you haven’t made progress, you need to let your coach know so we can work together to develop a new strategy!

 Rarely, despite best efforts and goodwill on both sides, we may not be the right fit for one another.
 If for any reason you are unhappy with our services, and you have discussed the issue with us first, we will offer a full prorated refund on any unused time you’ve purchased, minus a $30 USD administrative fee.
 Refunds must be requested within 30 days of your most recent purchase, and may take up to 72 hours to be processed.

 All packages expire in full one year after date of purchase.
 Extensions may be available in some situations, at the owner’s discretion.

 Not Sure Yet?

 That’s okay!
 Starting work with a parent coach is a big decision and it’s not for everybody.
-The best way to figure out if we’re a good fit, or if you’re ready for coaching, is to email us to schedule a discovery call.
+The best way to figure out if we’re a good fit, or if you’re ready for coaching, is to schedule a discovery call.
 It’s a zero-pressure way for us to meet, for us to hear more about your concerns, and to tell you more about our services, so we can determine if we’re a good fit for each other.